louiscouston/louiscouston.github.io/_pages/mimop.md

 author_profile: true
 ---

-The MIMOP project is a

 <img src="/images/logo20marie20curie20actions.jpg" alt="drawing" width="400" align="right"/>

+The MIMOP project aims to answer the question:
+**How quickly do ice shelves melt ?**
+It received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 793450.